rust-lang/book/src/ch15-03-drop.md

 heap that the box points to.

-In some languages, for some types, the programmer must call code to free memory or resources every time they finish using an instance those types.
+In some languages, for some types, the programmer must call code to free memory or resources every time they finish using an instance of those types.
 Examples include file handles, sockets, or locks.
 If they forget, the system might become overloaded and crash.
 In Rust, you can specify that a particular bit of code be run whenever a value goes out of scope, and the compiler will insert